 Most of the programs are heavily career orientated.
 As well as working on practical projects that you can add to your resume, you’ll receive plenty of career services and networking opportunities.

 Most bootcamps offer online courses to make learning convenient for all students, including those who are working.
 Online bootcamps also give you the opportunity to study at reputable schools all over the country.
 In the last year, many coding bootcamps have switched to fully remote learning.

-Online learning is designed to make it convenient for you to connect with your instructors and provide you an online community that you can turn to for help, even after the bootcamp has finished.
+Online or e-learning is designed to make it convenient for you to connect with your instructors and provide you a community that you can turn to for help in your e-learning journey, even after the bootcamp has finished.
 The coding bootcamp is a great way to gain hands-on experience from the comfort of your own home.

 Focused and Updated Curriculum

 Online coding bootcamps are focused on a particular subject.
 You don’t have to study general subjects that are not directly related to your chosen program.
 Each topic in the curriculum is directly relevant to your end goal.